 Language 3 enables you to build on and develop your previous language knowledge in French, German, Arabic, Italian, Mandarin or Spanish.
 You must have either studied the prior language module in the previous year or be able to demonstrate equivalent knowledge of your target language (though you will not be able to study a language you are already fluent or proficient in).
 The language levels available will be determined by the continuation of corresponding groups from the previous language module.
 You will gain the language skills necessary to become a more proficient user of the language.
 Classes will be taught in an interactive and communicative manner using authentic materials to promote meaningful communication.
 They will be conducted in the target language as much as possible.
 Emphasis will be on speaking and listening, with appropriate attention also being paid to other communication skills.
 Other work will include a variety of tasks which may be completed in the Language Centre.

 Module code: TLC3000

 Optional modules provide an element of choice within the course curriculum.
 The availability of optional modules may vary from year to year and will be subject to minimum student numbers being achieved.
 This means that the availability of specific optional modules cannot be guaranteed.
 Optional module selection may also be affected by timetabling requirements.
 Some restrictions on optional module choice or combinations of optional modules may apply.

 How you'll study

-Teaching and learning is through workshops, lectures, seminars and screenings.
+Teaching and learning on the media degree is through workshops, lectures, seminars and screenings.
 You will also have opportunities to work with visiting professionals from the film and television industries.

 How you'll be assessed